KuntaH/KuntaH/README.md

 - 💞️ I’m looking to collaborate on projects in C# and .NET Core 6.
 - 📫 You can reach me at kuntahouen@gmail.com

-I just joined "buy me a Coffee" so you can buy me a coffee, and let's talk about programming! https://www.buymeacoffee.com/kuntahouen2
+I just joined "buy me a coffee" so you can buy me a coffee, and let's talk about programming! https://www.buymeacoffee.com/kuntahouen2

 <!---